 With absolutely ALL the steps required to build a PC clearly explained below, you're in the right hands - many first-time PC builders have used our guides over the years to overcome their fears and end up confidently assembling the custom gaming PC of their dreams.
 Will you be next?
 Good luck, enjoy the quest, and may the force be with you and your parts.
 Building your first computer is a memorable, rewarding experience, and you'll feel a real sense of accomplishment and satisfaction every time you boot up your new system knowing that YOU made it all happen and are in full control.

 So, in our quest to make building your first gaming PC as easy and frustration-free as possible, we've carefully-crafted the below simple-yet-comprehensive 5-step guide on how to build a gaming computer from scratch, with the assumption that you know nothing Jon Snow.
-This fine-tuned guide has been tweaked over many years to make the process as easy as possible as a beginner (and to include all the burning questions that beginners commonly ask us), and we will cover all the basics you need to know all in the one place (and using as simple language as possible without complicated tech jargon/lingo you'll often see in other hardware articles/guides).
+This fine-tuned guide has been tweaked over many years to make the process as easy as possible as a beginner (and to include all the burning questions that beginners commonly ask me), and I'll cover all the basics you need to know all in the one place (and using as simple language as possible without complicated tech jargon/lingo you'll often see in other hardware articles/guides).

 For your new gaming battlestation of glory to be fully-operational once construction is complete, the following are the essential parts you will need to buy when building your own gaming computer: